Rock jukebox musical Rock of Ages could be returning to the London stage soon.

 Dean Chisnall will play Shrek and Neil McDermott will play Lord Farquaad, in the musical at London’s Theatre Royal, Drury Lane.

 Dean Chisnall currently understudies Nigel Lindsay in the role of Shrek.
-His West End theatre credits include, Love Never Dies at the Adelphi, La Cage aux Folles at The Playhouse, Never Forget at the Savoy and on tour, Evita directed by Michael Grandage at the Adelphi, and The Woman in White directed by Trevor Nunn at the Palace.
+His West End theatre credits include, Love Never Dies at the Adelphi Theatre, La Cage aux Folles at The Playhouse, Never Forget at the Savoy and on tour, Evita directed by Michael Grandage at the Adelphi, and The Woman in White directed by Trevor Nunn at the Palace.
 An original cast member, Dean has played Farquaad’s henchman, Theolonius, and Papa Ogre in the stage musical alongside cover for Shrek.

 Neil McDermott became a household name playing bad boy Ryan Malloy in BBC1’s EastEnders.
 His West End theatre credits include Follies at London Palladium and The Sound of Music at London Palladium.